In for the Kill!

-In for the Kill! is the fourth studio album by Welsh rock band Budgie.
+In for the Kill! is the fourth studio album by Welsh heavy metal band Budgie.
 It was released through MCA Records in May 1974.
 The album includes the song "Crash Course in Brain Surgery," originally released in 1971 as a single and was included on their self-titled debut album.
 The song was covered by Metallica for their 1987 EP The $5.98 E.P. - Garage Days Re-Revisited, while the album's title track was covered by Van Halen during the group's club days.